 Support: The medical records manager reports to the Agency manager.
 The SOWI Headquarters maintains all athlete medical records and can provide assistance upon request.
-The Athlete Records Manager at SOWI Headquarters can be a resource for specific athlete roster questions.

 Benefits to Volunteer: Serving as the medical records manager allows opportunities for developing marketable job skills, creating personal and professional relationships, directing your own volunteer time, making a tangible difference in the lives of individuals with intellectual disabilities, and more.